panoplymedia/challenges/log_processing/README.md

 ## Background

-You are managing a content delivery network, and a customer is questioning whether all of an asset is being delivered to a particular IP address and user agent.
+You are managing a content delivery network, and a customer is questioning whether certain byte ranges of an asset are being delivered to a particular IP address and user agent.

 The assets in question are primarily delivered via range requests, so you'll need to efficiently process the log lines and the byte range in each line to determine which bytes are actually being delivered.